Encounter with Chikushi typeface-Interview between bookbinding designer Chikako Suzuki and Manabu Koyanagi Type Designers Fujita-

 Received the 2010 Tokyo TDC Award.
 Received the Tokyo TDC Award 2018 Type Design Award.

-The encounter was "Tsukushi Mincho may not be suitable for novels."
+My first encounter with TsukuMin was "Maybe it's not suitable for novels."

---Please tell us about the encounters of the three people.
+--Please tell us how the three of you met.

-Fujita: I was with Mr. Koyanagi, who was the editor-in-chief of the quarterly "d/SIGN", at the time of interviewing Tsutomu Toda in No9.
-Koyanagi-san said on the way back to the station after the interview.
-Tsukushi Mincho L It's a perfect fit for this book!
-However, the word "But it's not suitable for novels!" has always been in my head.
+Fujita: I was with Mr. Koyanagi, who was the editor-in-chief of the quarterly magazine "d/SIGN", when I interviewed Mr. Toda Tsutomu for No. 9.
+On the way back to the station after the interview, Mr. Koyanagi said, "TsukuMin-L is a perfect fit for this book!"
+But then he said, "But it's not suitable for novels!"
+That's been stuck in the back of my mind.

-In November of last year, a Fontworks Event "Moji Fes." was held for two days in Shibuya, and I was able to meet for the first time in over ten years because the left and right company was Shibuya.
-At that time, Mr. Suzuki, who is using a lot of Tsukushi typeface, came out and I came to this talk to meet him someday and listen.
+Last November, the Fontworks Event "Moji Fes." was held in Shibuya for two days, and since Sososha is in Shibuya, I had the opportunity to meet him for the first time in over a decade.
+At that time, we talked about Suzuki-san, who uses a lot of Tsukushi typefaces, and I thought I would like to meet him someday and hear more about his work, which led to this discussion.

 Fujita: Nice to meet you, Mr. Suzuki.
 That's right.
 Through Chikushi you can meet many people.
 I'm really happy.